FarMart-Tech/react-gpu-image-processing/README.md

 ## How to run
 - Download expo app on your device from your app store
+- Install expo cli `npm i -g expo-cli`
-- Navigate to the examples repos and `expo start`
+- Navigate to the examples repos and `expo start --tunnel`
 - Scan the QR code from your camera